-Once again, we sought advice from online communities about the essential books for agile, Scrum and Lean.
-Whittling the list down to the books mentioned most, we also scoured Amazon reviews and totted up star ratings to finally build our list of the top 15 agile books.
+This list of books is ideal for those of you interested in agile, Scrum or Lean!
+We created this list by noting the books mentioned most in online project management communities.
+We also scoured Amazon reviews and totted up star ratings to build our ultimate list of agile books.

 Which agile books are for you?